N-day Vulnerability Research (CVE-2021-41081)

 6. Detection

-We can have following rule for detection of this exploitation attempt:
+We can create a Snort rule to detect this exploitation attempt:

 alert tcp $EXTERNAL_NET any -> $HOME_NET [$HTTP_PORTS,8060] ( \